Community Engagement

 • Changing attitudes and policies that create barriers to economic mobility

 The most powerful advocates are customers themselves.
-We provide training to highly motivated individuals interested in sharing their story and effecting positive change for others living in poverty.
+We provide training to highly motivated individuals interested in sharing their story and effecting positive change for our entire community.

 Since 2008, Crisis Assistance Ministry has been the local lead facilitator of the Community Action Poverty Simulation (CAPS), a two-hour interactive, immersive experience designed to create awareness among participants of life at the bottom rung of the economic ladder.
 The simulation presents participants with real-life scenarios and challenges faced by people living in poverty and is immediately followed by a group debrief, during which participants reflect on the experience, discuss insights, and consider next steps.